glen-w/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a Senior Research Fellow at the Institute for Sustainable Development and International Relations (IDDRI), based in Paris.
-I work on various aspects of marine policy and ocean governance, specialising in the high seas/areas beyond national jurisdiction, regional ocean policy, marine spatial planning, and the regulation of wave and tidal energy technologies.
+I am currently a Senior Researcher at the Institute for Sustainable Development and International Relations (IDDRI), based in Paris.
+I work on various aspects of marine policy and ocean governance, specialising in international negotiations, the high seas/areas beyond national jurisdiction, regional cooperation, marine spatial planning, and the regulation of wave and tidal energy technologies.

 I run Little Blue Letter, an uplifting ocean newsletter curated each week by a young leader in marine science and policy, and Academia Obscura, a popular twitter account musing on the lighter side of academic life (now a book!).